 Most of the world’s most well-known brands have short, memorable names.
 While your health and fitness business isn’t setting out to be the next Slack, IBM, or Apple, there is a lesson to be learned from these mega-companies on how to choose a name that spurs instant recognition.

 Long, complex names are hard to remember and difficult to look up.
-Simplicity is especially important for small businesses because of their reliance on /.
+Simplicity is especially important for small businesses because of their reliance on client referrals.
 Make it easy for your clients to remember you and talk about you to other potential customers.

 Pay special attention to acronyms, nicknames, and any questionable variations that could be extracted from your company name.
 Say the name out loud and consider any rhyming words and phrases that might elicit a negative feeling.
 You don’t want to experience the classic grade school phenomenon of an embarrassing nickname or acronym that haunts you throughout the life of your business.